Reuben H. Walworth: Career

 Walworth received much scientific and commercial evidence, including a report from U.S. Army engineer William Jarvis McAlpine.
 However, both parties were dissatisfied with Walworth's 770-page report, which he issued in December 1851.
 Pittsburgh was disappointed that Walworth refused to order the bridge removed.
 Virginia and Ohio interests complained because he found the waterway obstructed and recommended raising the bridge an additional 20 feet—which would cause enormous technical difficulties and additional cost.
-However, after reviewing both parties' exceptions, receiving another report from McAlpine and hearing more argument on February 23 and 24, the U.S. Supreme Court also refused to order the bridge removed, but instead amended the new required height to 111 feet.Monroe p.
-126 et seq.
-This part of the litigation ended with a fizzle, as Pennsylvania moved to enforce the court's order in February 1853, but failed to show for the hearing, so the court dismissed the case.
-Monroe p.
-149. The Bridge company also returned to court to request areview and retaxation of costs in 1856, but the Court denied it to end the litigation.
-Monroe p.
-158 However, the bridge then disintegrated during an May 1854 windstorm and was rebuilt in eight weeks despite an injunction against such by Justice Grier (hence the 1856 litigation).
+However, after reviewing both parties' exceptions, receiving another report from McAlpine and hearing more argument on February 23 and 24, the U.S. Supreme Court also refused to order the bridge removed, but instead amended the new required height to 111 feet.
+However, the bridge then disintegrated during a May 1854 windstorm and was rebuilt in eight weeks despite an injunction against such by Justice Grier (hence the 1856 litigation).
 Nonetheless, Walworth's report undergirded the Court's decisions in both 1852 as well as 1856 (the latter decision also relying on additional federal legislation).
 Completion of the B&O Railroad to Wheeling, and competition from a new steamboat line connection Wheeling with Louisville proved fatal to both steamboat companies, who soon dismantled their ships or sold them downriver for the Mississippi trade.
 Furthermore, additional bridges across the Ohio River were proposed for Parkersburg, Bellaire and Steubenville.
-A truss pivot drawbridge across the Mississippi River between Davenport, Iowa and Rock Island, Illinois was completed in 1856.
+A truss pivot drawbridge across the Mississippi River between Davenport, Iowa, and Rock Island, Illinois, was completed in 1856.

 Returning to private legal practice, Walworth grew wealthy representing railroads in other litigation.
 He expanded the family mansion.

 As the American Civil War neared, Walworth advocated peace and conciliation.
 A delegate at the Peace Conference of 1861 after the election of President Abraham Lincoln, his speech was published and circulated.
 As discussed below, his son Mansfield Walworth failed to receive a deferment from conscription during the American Civil War and was imprisoned for three month in 1864 as a suspected Confederate spy until released and restricted to the Saratoga Springs vicinity.
-However, his stepson Martin Davis Hardin (1837-1892), a West Point graduate, remained in the Union Army, distinguished himself in battle, and was promoted to General.
+However, his stepson Martin Davis Hardin (1837–1892), a West Point graduate, remained in the Union Army, distinguished himself in battle, and was promoted to General.